Samizo-AITL/Samizo-AITL.github.io/portal/en/index.md

 ---

-# 🎛 Applied Layer — Control & Intelligence
+# 🎛 Control & Supervisory Architecture

-This layer explores how physical foundations are applied to
-**dynamic systems and control problems**.

-Classical control (PID, FSM) remains the **primary control mechanism**,
-while AI/LLMs are treated as **architectural support tools**, not replacements.
+A control architecture that fixes real-time control to PID as the core, while separating design responsibilities through FSM-based supervision and non-real-time intelligence.

 ---